ljfranklin/k8s-pi/README.md

     - DHCP Range: 192.168.2.6 - 192.168.2.254
     - All other values default
     - Save
+- Unplug the mini switch from the larger switch
-- Leave the k8s switch plugged into LAN1 port on Unifi Gateway, but plug a second switch into LAN2
+- Unplug the larger switch from the router's LAN1 port and plug in into LAN2
+- Plug the mini switch into the LAN2 port
 - Connect all other machines (desktop, Wifi AP, etc.) into LAN2 switch
 - Verify that you can now route directly to BGP LB addresses:
   - `nc -v -z $ingress_nginx_static_ip 443`